 Lenny Weake, owner of Affordable Caskets and Urns, Three Rivers, MA

 It’s best to NOT tell the funeral director anything about wanting to buy your casket from me until you get a written, itemized price list (General Price List)

 Many people believe that some funeral homes may have two different price lists.
 One where the prices are higher if you buy your casket or urn from the outside.

 Funeral directors must give you price information on the telephone if you ask for it.
 You don’t have to give them your name, address, or telephone number first.
 Although they are not required to do so, many funeral homes mail their price lists, and some post them online.

-The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else — or charge you a fee to do it.
+The funeral provider cannot refuse to handle a casket or urn you bought from a local casket & urn store, or somewhere else — or charge you a fee to do it.
 The funeral home cannot require you to be there when the casket or urn is delivered to them.

 No state law requires routine embalming for every death.
 Some states require embalming or refrigeration if the body is not buried or cremated within a certain time; some states don’t require it at all.
 In most cases, refrigeration is an acceptable alternative.
 In addition, you may choose services like direct cremation and immediate burial, which don’t require any form of preservation.
 Many funeral homes have a policy requiring embalming if the body is to be publicly viewed, but this is not required by law in most states.
 Ask if the funeral home offers private family viewing without embalming.
 If some form of preservation is a practical necessity, ask the funeral home if refrigeration is available.